-One proactive step to Rehab is to talk to your insurance provider to see if your insurance plan provides for outpatient treatment for addiction.
+One proactive step to rehab is to talk to your insurance provider to see if your insurance plan provides for outpatient treatment for addiction.
 Since one of the most complicated parts of selecting a rehab or outpatient treatment facility is figuring out how to pay for it, exploring your options is important and keeping in touch with your insurance provider during the process is an absolute necessity.
-Outpatient treatment can be expensive, so it helps to know the options available to you.
+Outpatient treatment can be expensive, so it helps to know what insurance coverage for outpatient treatment is available to you.

 Having a close relationship with your insurance company is important.
 Contacting your provider will help you check your insurance benefits against the treatment centers you’re considering and it’s important to make sure that you receive some official response from your provider before entering treatment.

 Essentially, there are several types of health insurance.
 What type you have determines the portion of cost your provider will cover for rehab or outpatient treatment.
 Some health insurance options include:

 More often than not, outpatient treatment or rehab centers will completely handle the process of finding out whether your insurance benefits cover a portion of their center’s fees.
 While this is a convenient service, we still recommend that you also contact them yourself.
 Most insurance companies are willing to help you locate a facility covered by your insurance benefits.
 The first step in the process is to call your insurance company and ask them this list of questions.

 Here Are Some Basic Questions to Ask About Insurance Coverage for Outpatient Treatment

 1) How much will rehab and outpatient treatment cost?